soroswap/docs/01-concepts/02-design-decisions/03-analizing_uniswapv2_pair_contract_part_2.md

     }
 ```

-The equivalent code in Soroswap is:
+The Soroswap equivalent to the above code is:

 ```rust
 fn mint_fee(e: &Env, reserve_0: i128, reserve_1: i128) -> bool{